Ottmar Gerster

-Ottmar Gerster (29 June 1897 in Braunfels, Germany – 31 August 1969 in Borsdorf) was a German viola player, conductor and composer who in 1948 became rector of the Liszt Music Academy in Weimar.
+Ottmar Gerster (29 June 1897 – 31 August 1969) was a German viola player, conductor and composer who in 1948 became rector of the Liszt Music Academy in Weimar.

 Life

 Ottmar Gerster was born some 50 km (30 miles) north of Frankfurt during the closing years of the nineteenth century.
 His father was a neurologist and his mother was a pianist.
 He attended an Academic secondary school ("Gymnasium") and entered, in 1913, the Dr Hoch Music Conservatory where his teachers included Bernhard Sekles (improvisation) and Adolf Rebner (violin).
 It was at the Hoch Conservatory that Gerster also got to know Paul Hindemith who was a near contemporary.

 Between 1916 and 1918 his music education was interrupted when he was called up for military service, but he concluded his formal studies successfully in 1920.
 From 1921 he was working with the Frankfurt Symphony Orchestra, initially as the Concertmaster ("leader") and the between 1923 and 1927 as a solo viola player.
 During the 1920s Gerster also joined up with the labour movement and organised Workers' Choral Groups.
 In addition, from 1927 till 1947 he taught at the Folkwang University of the Arts in Essen, specialising in violin, viola, chamber music, music theory and composition.

 In January 1933 the NSDAP (Nazi Party) took power and quickly set about creating a one-party state out of Germany.
 During the ensuing twelve years Gerster's relationship with the Hitler regime was often collaborative, but at other times problematic.
 He composed a "Consecration piece" for the regime in 1933 as well as a "battle hymn" for (Nazi) German Christian organisation entitled "You should burn", setting a text by Baldur von Schirach.
 In 1936 there was a popular song entitled "The stranger bride" and a choral song "German airmen".
 In 1939, briefly, he was required to undertake "army service" as a "Road construction soldier".
 In 1940 he composed a song for which he had himself written the words and which was entitled "Song of the Essen Road building corps".

 Gerster's Opera "The Witches of Passau" had its first performance in Düsseldorf in 1941.
 Further productions quickly followed in Bremen, Magdeburg, Essen und Liegnitz, and in the same year the city of Düsseldorf awarded him its version of the Robert Schumann Prize for the work.
 In 1943 the National Office for Music Production (die Reichsstelle für Musikbearbeitung) gave him a 50,000 Mark contract to compose his opera "The Nutter" ("Rappelkopf") which was later renamed, less colloquially, "The enchanted self" ("Das verzauberte Ich").
 During the closing period of the war Chancellor Hitler included him on the official schedule of "Divinely gifted artists", produced in August/September 1944.
 This listed more than 1,000 people from the arts establishment who on account of their cultural value should be kept away from involvement in fighting even, as the enemy armies advanced, on the home front.
 Around this time Gerster returned to Essen where he lived till 1947.